spectrocloud/librarium/content/docs/04-clusters/3-cluster-management/10-macros.md

 # Overview

-Palette supports placeholder variables as Macros in our Cluster Profile Layers.
-These Macros make regression and update of variables, across multiple-running clusters, easier.
-We encourage creating these Macros and using them within any of our Cluster Profile Layers.
-Hence, changes to the existing Macros get updated to the corresponding Cluster Profile and the Clusters with these Profiles attached.
+Palette supports placeholder variables as Macros in our cluster profile layers.
+These macros make regression and update of variables, across multiple-running clusters, easier.
+We encourage creating these macros and using them within any of our cluster profile layers.
+Hence, changes to the existing Macros get updated to the corresponding cluster profile and the clusters with these profiles attached.

 # Scope of Palette Macros

-Palette users can declare the Macros under three different Scopes:
+Palette users can declare the Macros under three different scopes:

-1. **Project Scope**: Create Macros from the Project Dashboard with Project privileges.
+1. **Project Scope**: Create `Macros` from the project dashboard with project privileges.

-2. **Tenant Admin Scope**: Create Macros from the Tenant Admin Dashboard with Administrative privileges.
+2. **Tenant Admin Scope**: Create macros from the `Tenant Admin Dashboard` with administrative privileges.

-3. **System Scope**: Includes the Default System Macros and User-created System Macros.
+3. **System Scope**: Includes the default system macros and user-created system macros.

 The Macros must have unique names within a given application, but Macros with a different Scope can have a unique name.
 In such cases, the precedence followed is in decreasing order (the highest precedence being Project Scope).